Hodia FAQs

 Hodia Junior Camp

-Hodia Junior Camp is located at Luther Heights Bible Camp this year!
+Junior Camp is held at Luther Heights Bible Camp.

 You sure can!
 We do recommend giving mail plenty of time to arrive, so you may need to send it before your camper leaves for camp.
 You can also bring mail and leave it with us at camp check-in if you don’t want to rely on mail service!